The census of 1911 gave the strength of the Malta Command as 9,016 with 7,653 males and 1,363 females.

 Forrest Hospital had 31 beds.
 It had been earmarked to become a reception station for the Western District on completion of a new 180 bed hospital at Gebel Imtarfa.

 When Italy wrested Tripoli and Libya from the Ottoman Empire cholera followed the refugees from the Italo-Turkish War (1911-12) to Malta.
 There were 112 cases among the civil population, with a mortality rate of 72%.

-Zammit Clapp Hospital was erected by Emilia Zammit Clapp, a distinguished Maltese lady noted for her benevolence and philanthropy and her husband Henry Lyman Clapp.
+Zammit Clapp Hospital was erected by Emilia Clapp nee Zammit, a distinguished Maltese lady noted for her benevolence and philanthropy.
 It was constructed in strict accordance with hygienic principles especially with regards to ventilation and drainage.
 The hospital stood in the open country, within the limits of St Julian's, overlooking Marsamxetto harbour, its only neighbour being the nursing home of the Blue Sisters.